himanshadwait/learn-react/README.md

 );
 ```

-If the expression on the left of the && evaluates as true, then the JSX on the right of the && will be rendered.
-If the first expression is false, however, then the JSX to the right of the && will be ignored and not rendered.
+If the expression on the left of the `&&` evaluates as true, then the JSX on the right of the `&&` will be rendered.
+If the first expression is false, however, then the JSX to the right of the `&&` will be ignored and not rendered.

+When should I use an `if` statement, a ternary operator, or the `&&` operator?

+We should decide to use either an `if` statement, ternary operator, or the `&&` operator based on what is most concise while still maintaining readability.

+Tips to help decide on which conditional statement or operator to use:

+- the `&&` and ternary operators are more concise, choose either of these when possible
+- choose the `&&` over a ternary when you want an action to occur (or not) based on a single condition
+- choose an `if/else/else if` statement when you need to extrapolate logic to make it easier to read and understand